35 mistakes when renovating an apartment

 15 mistakes when renovating a kitchen – choosing furniture, covering walls and floors, household appliances

-The kitchen is one of the most important areas in the apartment.
+The kitchen is one of the most important areas in the apartments for rent in Norman.
 After the bedroom – the second most important and time that we spend there.
 And given that the kitchen is also a place for meetings, decision-making, tea parties (and so on), it is better to carefully consider a plan for its renovation in advance.

 - Floors.
 Wooden floors in the kitchen are always the presence of dents from toys, falling covers and so on.
 Even if your kids are super-tidy, the grasping reflex is your family thing, hardwood floors are impractical anyway.
 Today it is customary to lay laminate flooring in the kitchen, but usually the owners of such kitchens quickly become convinced of the wrong decision: the first leak (sink, refrigerator, etc.) – and the laminate swells.